umbrew/stash-pullrequest-jenkins/README.md

 * Support for adding Jenkins API token
 * Support for plug-in settings per repository.
 * Automatic refresh the pull-request page when it's updated with job information
+* Support for disable automatic build the pull-request